 The deadline for applications for Fall 2020 admission is November 29, 2019.

 - Bachelor's degree (or equivalent) from an accredited college or university with an appropriate educational background in behavioral and biological sciences.
-Relevant coursework includes: biochemistry, organic chemistry, physiology, anatomy, biopsychology, statistics, and computer programming
+Relevant coursework includes biochemistry, organic chemistry, physiology, neuroscience, anatomy, psychology, statistics, and computer programming.
+Applicants are encouraged to have completed at least two semesters/terms of chemistry prior to submittal of their application to our program.

-- Cumulative grade point average of at least 3.0 (based on a letter grading system of A = 4 points; B = 3; C = 2; D = 1; F = 0) or its equivalent in other grading systems.
+- Cumulative Grade Point (GPA) average of at least 3.0 (based on a letter grading system of A = 4 points; B = 3; C = 2; D = 1; F = 0) or its equivalent in other grading systems.